 Pub Quiz Night: Most Monday nights the bar runs a pub quiz, starting at 19:30.
 If you are interested, check in advance to make sure it is running.
 Teams of up to 5 people: 50czk.

-The decor at James Joyce is perhaps the most authentic of any Irish pub in Prague.
-So for a decent pint, good company and a calm atmosphere, James Joyce is a fine option.
+The décor at James Joyce is perhaps the most authentic of any Irish pub in Prague.
+For a decent pint, good company and a calm atmosphere, James Joyce is a fine option.